Jokezor/dockerized_document_chatbot/README.md

 PINECONE_NAME_SPACE=
 ```

+3. DMake sure you have these two things setup.

+- Check that you've set the vector dimensions to `1536`.
+- Make sure your pinecone namespace is in lowercase.
+- Index name is the one you supplied, not the long url link as I wrongly assumed and got weird PDF errors.
+(This is what prompted the addition of the python pdf uploads)

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.